nginxinc/nginx-gateway-fabric/docs/monitoring.md

 1. Set the `-metrics-port` [command-line argument](/docs/cli-help.md) to the required value.

-2. Change the metrics port entry in the list of the ports of the NGINX Kubernetes Gateway container in the template of the NGINX Kubernetes Gateway Pod:
+2. Change the metrics port entry in the list of the ports of the NGINX Gateway Fabric container in the template of the NGINX Gateway Fabric Pod:

     ```yaml
     - name: metrics
       containerPort: <new-port>
     ```

-3. Change the following annotation in the template of the NGINX Kubernetes Gateway Pod:
+3. Change the following annotation in the template of the NGINX Gateway Fabric Pod:

     ```yaml
     annotations: